 Reduce inflammation by:

-√ Reducing your consumption of processed food and foods high in sugar
+√ Reducing your consumption of processed food, pro-oxidative seed oils and foods high in sugar

 √ Including two servings of cold water fish in your diet each week